nvermaas/astrobase_tasks/README.md

 ### registration_controller.py
 The registration pipeline handles the plate solving at astrometry.net

 ### jobs_controller.py
 Handles incoming jobs from ``astrobase``.

 It polls the astrobase `jobs` API at an interval through the ``AstrobaseIO`` interface package.
-The job contains all the information to start the task
+The job contains all the information to complete the task.
+Including the coordinates, shapes and colors of the objects to be plotten on an image.
+(that information itself comes from the ``astrobase`` backend)

 ### fits_imaging.py
 This module uses ``astropy`` and ``pillow`` to combine the WCS coordinatesystem in the fits file with plotting functionality on images.